JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.2/Notes.md

 People use technology to keep connected regardless of location.
 The Malicious Communications Act 1988 punishes messages that might be indecent cause distress or be threatening.

 Stalking and harasment are much easier because of:
-- Identities are easier to hide - the Internet provides a sense of anonymity
+- Identities are easier to hide - the Internet provides a sense of anonymity beucase of its de-centralized nature
+- VPN and encryption can be used to avoid detection.
 - Missinformation can be spread and beleived at much faster speeds
 - Personal information is easy to aquire, even if you have no technical knowledge (buying email / irl addresses websites are a thing)